 Where Does a Newborn Session Take Place?

 * I perform all of my sessions in your own home.
-I find not having to load baby into a carseat and drive them somewhere to be less stressful for baby and the new mommy.
-This way there are no strange smells or noises for baby and mama can sit back and relax like a new mama should.
-You don't even have to stay in the room, go grab your breakfast or coffee or catch up on email - if I need you I'll call for you!
+I find not having to load baby into a car seat and drive them somewhere to be less stressful for baby and the new mommy.
+This way there are no strange smells or noises for baby and mama can sit back and relax as a new mama should.
+You don't even have to stay in the room, go grab your breakfast or coffee, or catch up on email - if I need you I'll call for you!
 If you're up for it and want to try some shots outside if the weather allows I'm totally up for that too!